neonevm/neon-evm.docs/README.md

 ## Troubleshooting

 You pull main and can no longer build.
-Don't fret, someone probably change a dependency do:
+Don't fret, someone probably changed a dependency do:
 `npm install`
 and then build or serve and see if that fixes it